Bachelor Alums Ashley Iaconetti and Jared Haibon Are Dating — Find Out All the Details

 RELATED: The Bachelor’s Ashley Iaconetti on Kevin Wendt Split: He ‘Just Wasn’t My Forever Guy’

 “Going into St. Lucia, I did a lot of self-reflection … trying to figure out what I want, what I should do, if I should do anything,” he says about weighing whether or not to tell Iaconetti about his feelings for her.
 “It’s so unfair for me to say anything.
 Ashley goes on a show, finds another guy and now I’m gonna say something?
-What kind of a–hole does that?”
+What kind of assh— does that?”

 After opening up to their “fairy godfather” Tolbert, however, Haibon decided to come clean to Iaconetti.
 “Tanner loves the theatrics of everything,” says Haibon.
 “But he said something that really resonated with me.
 Tanner said ‘It’s more unfair to Ashley if you don’t say anything because you need to give her the opportunity to let her know how you feel and let her make up her own mind.’
 I was like ‘Okay!'”